 2. Follow the get-give rule relentlessly.

-Anytime I get something I ask myself to now give something away.
+Anytime I get something I give something away.
 I get a lot of gifts as I move through my life (and not always edible ones!
 Hug your farmer) so this practice keeps me from gathering more and more things and needing to do big purges again.
 If I get something that I do not “need” then I will re-gift to a family member or the thrift store, or hold onto it until someone in my life mentions they need it and they’ll get to use it.
 I also use the ‘beg or borrow’ rule relentlessly, because I’d rather borrow something I need for a short time and return it than to have to buy a brand new one.
-The planet has too much stuff on it!
+The planet has too much stuff on it and you do not need more kitchen gadgets.
 Thrift or borrow first.
 The get-give rule has kept my ‘stuff’ intake to a absolutely manageable level.

 Now that I have all this free time in my head I can do more healthy practices.
 If you weren’t stressed about ‘things’ or lamenting about not having what you want, what would you do with that time instead?
 How about those things that you don’t do anymore that make you happy and relaxed?
 Like your hobby, getting some exercise, turn on some great music to relax to.
 Or a healthy life habit like drinking some clean water or make a healthy tea.
 Go float.
 What about taking in a yoga class?
 How about preparing healthy food with that time instead?
 Slowing down will get you there.
 Being more mindful.
 Being in your body.
 These down times are key to sustainable weight loss and real happiness.
 Read [A Surprising Weight Loss Strategy]